sakilanwar12/hotel-booking/README.md

-# Dashboard Admin UI Kit
+# ShopDash Admin Dashboard Template

-Welcome to the **Dashboard Admin UI Kit**!
+Welcome to the **ShopDash Admin Dashboard Template**!
 This project is a modern, responsive, and customizable admin dashboard template built with **Next.js**, **Shade CN**, and **Next Themes**.
 It leverages the power of these technologies to provide a seamless and efficient development experience.

 ## Table of Contents